-- during the week.
-Do not copy and paste information from any of the assigned or optional readings.
-For further details on expectations, refer to the guidelines on D2L. - Use APA style and formatting when citing readings and materials.
-For example, when citing reading material, your in-text citation should look like this: (Author's last name, publication year). - You have an opportunity to turn in critical reflection one or critical reflection two up to 3 days late.
+Note: You have an opportunity to turn in critical reflection one or critical reflection two up to 3 days late.
 You can NOT turn in critical reflection three late.
 If you are turning in critical reflection one or critical reflection two late, there is one condition: You MUST email the instructor before the initial due date to inform them you will be turning in this assignment late.
-If you do not email the instructor, points will be deducted like any other late assignment. - Refer to the course schedule for when critical reflections are due.
+If you do not email the instructor, points will be deducted as described above.